polterguy/phosphorusfive/plugins/p5.data/README.md

 ```
 // Exchange the Guid below, with the Guid that was generated for one of your items
-select-data:x:"/*/*/=:guid:9eb516b4-8a6e-4d8c-850d-834f2f184c24"
+p5.data.select:x:"/*/*/=:guid:9eb516b4-8a6e-4d8c-850d-834f2f184c24"
 ```

 Notice how I need to put my entire expression into a string literal.
 This is because my expression contains a colon (:), which is a special character in Hyperlambda, declaring where the name and/or type ends, and the value starts.

-With *[select-data]*, you can also count items in your database.
+With *[p5.data.select]*, you can also count items in your database.
 Consider this code for instance.

 ```
-select-data:x:/*/*/~foo.?count
+p5.data.select:x:/*/*/~foo.?count
 ```

 Which will return the number of items in your database, having a root node, containing the string "foo.", somewhere within its name.

-## Deleting data with [delete-data]
+## Deleting data with [p5.data.delete]

-The *[delete-data]* Active Event, takes similar types of expressions as *[select-data]*.
+The *[p5.data.delete]* Active Event, takes similar types of expressions as *[p5.data.select]*.
 However, instead of selecting items, it deletes items from your database.
 To delete one of the items we inserted above, you could use something like this.

 ```
-delete-data:x:/*/*/foo.some-third-type
+p5.data.delete:x:/*/*/foo.some-third-type
 ```

 If you evaluate the above p5.lambda, you will see that it returns the number of items that was actually deleted for us.
 Which for the above lambda, should be no more than one item of course.
 You can also of course delete items by their IDs, or use any other legal expressions, with boolean algebraic expressions, and any amount of complexity you choose.

-You can also delete multiple items using *[delete-data]*, which of course will only create one lock on your database for you.
-Whatever expressions you can legally create through [p5.exp](/core/p5.exp/), you can use to delete data using *[delete-data]*.
+You can also delete multiple items using *[p5.data.delete]*, which of course will only create one lock on your database for you.
+Whatever expressions you can legally create through [p5.exp](/core/p5.exp/), you can use to delete data using *[p5.data.delete]*.
 Example given below.

 ```
-delete-data:x:/*/*/~foo.
+p5.data.delete:x:/*/*/~foo.
 ```

-## Updating data with [update-data]
+## Updating data with [p5.data.update]

-The *[update-data]* Active Event is probably the most complex of all data events.
+The *[p5.data.update]* Active Event is probably the most complex of all data events.
 This is because it allows to update any parts of your tree, any ways you see fit, including values of nodes, names of nodes, and even the nodes themselves.
 It takes a *[src]* argument, which can be replaced with any Active Event invocation you wish.
 Let's first take a look at a traditional *[src]* invocation.

 ```
 // Inserting item to have something to update
-insert-data
+p5.data.insert
   foo.test-update
     name:John Doe

 // This is our update invocation
-update-data:x:/*/*/foo.test-update/*/name?value
+p5.data.update:x:/*/*/foo.test-update/*/name?value
   src:Jane Smith

 // Selecting item to verify it was actually updated
-select-data:x:/*/*/foo.test-update
+p5.data.select:x:/*/*/foo.test-update
 ```

 In the above lambda, we first insert an item, with a name node, having the value of "John Doe".
 Afterwards, we update _only_ the name, of our inserted items, such that it becomes "Jane Smith".
-To show our change, we invoke *[select-data]*, at the end of our lambda.
+To show our change, we invoke *[p5.data.select]*, at the end of our lambda.

-If you had multiple items in your database, with the root node's name being *[foo.test-update]*, then all items would be updated with the above *[update-data]* invocation.
+If you had multiple items in your database, with the root node's name being *[foo.test-update]*, then all items would be updated with the above *[p5.data.update]* invocation.

 To update the entire item, we could use something like this.

 ```
-update-data:x:/*/*/foo.test-update
+p5.data.update:x:/*/*/foo.test-update
   src
     foo.test-update
       first-name:Thomas
       surname:Hansen
-select-data:x:/*/*/foo.test-update
+p5.data.select:x:/*/*/foo.test-update
 ```

 Or, if you wish to ensure that only one item is updated, you could pass in its ID as a part of your expression, as is shown below.

 ```
-update-data:x:"/*/*/\"=:guid:f89e6955-8dee-41ec-aa05-e8f2e450c073\""
+p5.data.update:x:"/*/*/\"=:guid:f89e6955-8dee-41ec-aa05-e8f2e450c073\""
   src
     foo.test-update
       first-name:Peter
       surname:Smith
-select-data:x:/*/*/foo.test-update
+p5.data.select:x:/*/*/foo.test-update
 ```

 The above code, uses the automatically generated ID for the item from my database.
 The guid needs to be replaced with the guid generated by your system, for one of your items, if you wish to test this for yourself.

-You can also update multiple items, relatively, according to their previous values, by using an Active Event source for your *[update-data]* invocations.
+You can also update multiple items, relatively, according to their previous values, by using an Active Event source for your *[p5.data.update]* invocations.
 Imagine the following.

 ```
-insert-data
+p5.data.insert
   foo.av-update-test
     name:Thomas Hansen
   foo.av-update-test
     name:John Doe
-update-data:x:/*/*/foo.av-update-test
+p5.data.update:x:/*/*/foo.av-update-test
   eval
     split:x:/../*/_dn/#/*/name?value
       =:" "